-2. The draft Rule determination
+2. The Rule determination

-The Commission has determined, in accordance with section 99 of the NEL, to make the draft Rule set out in Attachment 1 of this draft Rule determination.
-The wording of the draft Rule has changed from the proposed Rule put forward by the Reliability Panel to provide that the Commission may remove the reliability safety net before the end of the two year extension sought should the Panel so recommend as the result of its comprehensive reliability review.
+The Commission has determined, in accordance with section 102 of the NEL, to make the Rule set out in Attachment 1 of this Rule determination.
+The wording of the Rule is the same as that in the draft Rule published in the Draft Determination, but has changed from the proposed Rule put forward by the Reliability Panel to provide that the Commission may remove the reliability safety net before the end of the two year extension sought should the Panel so recommend as the result of its comprehensive reliability review.